cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/socket_manual.rst

     the file <*sys/socket.h*>.  *setsockopt(2)* and *getsockopt(2)* are used to set and get options, respectively.

-**RETURN VALUES**

-    A -1 is returned if an error occurs, otherwise the return value is a descriptor referencing the socket.

 #.
 Under What Conditions Is a Descriptor Ready?

     Refer to *Unix Network Programming, vol 1, ch 6* for further information.

-#.
-Iterative server and concurrent server

-    Refer to *Unix Network Programming, vol 1, ch 4* for further information.
-    And there is a brilliant explanation about
-    *Why doesn't the close of connfd by the parent terminate its connection with the client.*